mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     *Thi's bleeding from an artery under the broken bone.*

-    He opened the pouch that Fanla had given him and used his fingers to examine its contents. *unloaded syringe, Kanosin ampule...A hot tip* He pulled the hot tip out and examined the charred point. *Looks like it's still got some life*.
+    He opened the pouch that Fanla had given him and used his fingers to examine its contents. *syringe, kanosin ampule...A hot tip* He pulled the hot tip out and examined the charred point. *Looks like it's still got some life*.

     He took one more observation of hae vitals while repeatedly pressing the plunger to warm it up, "convulsions; pulse fast; pressure high; temperature high."

-    The plunger was hot and he first rubbed it across his small finger while wincing in pain to quickly sanitize, and then wedged it into the space hae fractured skull created to feel for the position of the artery. *About a quarter finger length in.
+    The plunger was hot enough to singe his finger when he slid it over the tip to check.
+He winced and waved the finger to cool it down, then wedged a different finger into the space hae fractured skull created to feel for the position of the artery. *About a quarter finger length in.
 Right posterior artery is punctured.*
     He moved the hot tip toward the incision he had made, but either through reflex or alertness, Kip stopped and jumped off of Ginnu and away from an arm trying to grab him out of the darkness.
 It was Ramne, by the looks of his markings, pacing toward him.

     "Who're you?!
 What are you doing with Ginnu?!"
 Ramne demanded.